Pomax/BezierInfo-2/components/sections/preface/content.en-GB.md

 ## Note: virtually all Bézier graphics are interactive.

-This page uses interactive examples, relying heavily on [Bezier.js](http://pomax.github.io/bezierjs), as well as "real" maths (in LaTeX form) which is typeset using the most excellent [MathJax](http://MathJax.org) library.
-The page is generated offline as a React application, using Webpack, which has made adding "view source" options considerably more challenging.
-I'm still trying to figure out how to add them back in, but it didn't feel like it should hold up deploying this update compared to the previous years' version.
+This page uses interactive examples, relying heavily on [Bezier.js](http://pomax.github.io/bezierjs), as well as maths formulae which are typeset into SVG using the [XeLaTeX](https://ctan.org/pkg/xetex) typesetting system and [pdf2svg](https://github.com/dawbarton/pdf2svg) by [David Barton](http://www.cityinthesky.co.uk/).
+The page is generated offline as a React application.

 ## This book is open source.